learnk8s/learnk8s.io/src/advancedKubectl/content.md

 That's a nice human-readable format, but it contains just a limited amount of information.
 Just some few fields of the resource definitions are shown.

 That's where the [**custom columns**](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#resource-operations) output format comes in.
-This options lets you freely define the columns and the data to display in them.
+This options lets you freely define the output columns and the data to display in them.
 You can choose *any* field of a resource definition (as stored in the storage backend) as an output column.

 The usage of the custom columns output format is as follows: